 As the holidays approach, there’s no better time to freak out about next year’s partner marketing strategy than now.
 Don’t sweat.
 We’re here to help.

-In this blog post, we’ll give you the tools you need to prepare for your best year yet with a checklist to ensure your affiliate or partner marketing program goes off without a hitch.
+In this blog post, we’ll give you the tools you need to prepare for your best year yet with a checklist to ensure your affiliate, influencer, or partner marketing program goes off without a hitch.

 ▢ Set Clear, Achievable Goals

-As performance and partner marketing continue to grow in popularity, many advertisers have watched their partner programs become their top marketing channel, outpacing even display advertising and paid reviews.
-The clearer you are on your affiliate program goals, the easier it will be to design your partner strategy and measure its success.
+As performance marketing and partner marketing programs continue to grow in popularity, many advertisers have watched their programs become their top marketing channel, outpacing even display advertising and paid reviews.
+The clearer you are on your affiliate or influencer program goals, the easier it will be to design your partner marketing strategy and measure its success.

 Goals to consider include:

-- Short-term or long-term: Are you building an affiliate or partner marketing strategy for an upcoming product launch (a one-off and/or short-term approach) or for ongoing customer acquisition and sales?
+- Short-term or long-term: Are you building a partner marketing strategy for an upcoming product launch (a one-off and/or short-term approach), or for ongoing customer acquisition and sales?

 - Target customer: Who is your ideal customer in your partner program?
 Are you attempting to get new customers, or re-engage old ones?
 Are you trying to get customers from a competitor or a new source, or improve conversion with an audience you have been targeting for a while?

-- Specific outcome: What would you like your affiliate marketing campaign to produce?
+- Specific outcome: What would you like your affiliates and campaigns to produce?
 Is it new customers, email subscribers, app downloads, or something else altogether?

-After determining the goals for your program, begin brainstorming what your ideal partners look like.
-This will help you align your affiliates with your goals, and lead to the most effective portfolio for your business.
+After determining the goals for your marketing program, begin brainstorming what your ideal partners look like.
+This will help you align your partner strategies with your goals, and lead to the most effective portfolio for your business.

-To find the right partners, first think about the demographics that make up your target audience: where your potential customers shop, what they read, which social media accounts they use, the kinds of products they buy, whether they are more likely to browse and buy on mobile or on desktop, etc. Then, take this information and match it to any affiliates that fit the bill.
-(Yes, even if that affiliate is Kim Kardashian, and your budget is not on her level.)
+To find the right partners, first think about the demographics that make up your target audience: where your potential customers shop, what they read, which social media accounts they use, the kinds of products they buy, whether they are more likely to browse and buy on mobile or on desktop, etc. Then, take this information and match it to any partners that fit the bill.
+(Yes, even if that partner is an affiliate named Kim Kardashian, and your budget is not on her level.)

 Once you’ve figured out an affiliate dream team, use their profiles as guidelines for building your perfect portfolio.
 Keep in mind that a healthy mix of partners can minimize your potential risk.
 (Don’t want all those eggs in one basket, after all.)
 Consider selecting profiles that vary across social media platforms (Instagram, YouTube, Snapchat, etc.) and formats (video, native, blog, display, etc.) to diversify your program.